 A. We can arrange for payments to be made to foreign accounts, but you must complete a foreign bank details form.

 Q. Can I get a duplicate P60?

 A. No. However while you have a SuccessFactors record you can download a copy (dating back to April 20 tax year 2019/20).
 If you are no longer active on SuccessFactors we can produce a letter stating your End of Year figures.
 Alternatively, the same figures can be found on your March payslip.

 Q. When will I receive my P60?

 A. P60s are uploaded to SuccessFactors typically between the middle and end of May.
-This should always be retained for safe keeping.
+We recommend downloading a copy for your own records.

 Q. Why is the earnings figure on the P60 different to my salary?
 A. Your P60 earnings relate to your taxable earnings (after pension deduction and other non taxable elements e.g. salary sacrifice childcare vouchers) for the last tax year ending March.
 During this time you may also have received a pay increase e.g. from August, therefore your earnings at the old rate will be included (April – July) as well as the increased salary (August- March).
 Your actual salary refers to the gross amount (including pension etc) you are receiving currently from the University